 My approach to fitting is based on my background in pattern design, drafting, draping, computer pattern design, years of alterations to RTW and the understanding of why standard patterns are not custom fit, why fitting solutions that are regularly taught are also not custom fit and not relevant to the body of today, years of working with custom clients, years of study of specific body measurements and over 20 years of experience.
 It sounds like a lot, but I know after teaching live classes for many years that any sewer of any level can learn if taught in a fun, easy, approachable, realistic and simply attractive fashion and that is what I bring to the table.
 Forget the fit books with ugly tissue paper patterns.
 I worked extensively with my editor on my ideas for creating color coded paper patterns as well as color coded book tabs, and color coded samples on my model.
 We did all the photography locally with a professional photographer and I produced each photo shoot in person making sure to have beautiful modern images that will be relevant for years to come and eye catching, interesting, and easy for the student to follow.

 SPIRAL BOUND: That’s right each body measurement is a lesson in itself and you can open the book with the spiral binding and study only areas that are specific to the body issue you are working on.
+I knew from very early on that I wanted my book to use spiral binding.
+When books are printed and bound in this way, it just makes it so much easier for the reader to skip to a section of the book they need quickly and efficiently without having to crease any of the pages.
+You can also lay the book flat while working on your latest project which is very important to me!
+Do you think I made the right decision?
 Make sure to read the Intro section and Chapter 1 as this is all the guidelines for my process.
 You can skip around the measurement sections as necessary.
 Further on in the book I have some great lessons on padding the body, close up pictures and fitting diagrams, and my favorite chapter of all is Chapter 10 Real People.
 I took a standard size 12 pattern and adjusted it for all of my models and body types.
 That is right, a size 12 pattern scaled to fit my 10 year old pre teen, my 92 pound size 0 mom, my model who is petite and has had 5 kids, plus size and more.
-Interesting that the size 12 fit each person perfect in some areas, and needed adjusted in other areas.
+Interesting that the size 12 fit each person perfect in some areas, and needed adjusting in other areas.
 It is such a fabulous illustration that applies to every sewer using commercial patterns.
 Those patterns are starting points.
 If you can learn how to evaluate patterns vertically and horizontally in smaller areas of measure you can then scale, or grade, a pattern to your proportion and that my friends is what other fitting teachers miss.

 There is so much more I could say and share, and will do so as the books start to roll in.